Five business skills employers are looking for

-Prepare your résumé for the future with the top business skills for leadership and management roles in 2025.
+Prepare your résumé for the future with the leadership and management skills that employers are looking for.

-Innovations like blockchain and AI continue to shake up the business landscape.
+Innovation is around every corner in 2026, and it’s more than just AI changing the game.
 The key to weathering the next shift is staying in the know.

 Breaking into the world of business or landing your next promotion is a matter of having the right skillset.
 No matter what your career goals or ambitions are, gaining the most in-demand business skills is a surefire way to prepare for the roles of tomorrow.

-Developing sought after skills isn’t just about career progression, you’ll never regret being prepared for what’s next.
-Here are the top five management and business skills that employers are looking for in leaders, and how you can gain them at RMIT.
+Developing sought after skills isn’t just about career progression; you’ll never regret being ready for what’s next.
+Here are the top five skills for leadership and management that employers are looking for in 2026, and how you can gain them at RMIT.

 RMIT Business students stand about a computer discussing report results